geminijun/CarND-Vehicle-Detection/writeup_report.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+Actually, I just take the advantage of all the functions I have learned in this class.
+Combin and tune it to make the result as good as I can.
+Then I also refer to this [video](https://www.youtube.com/watch?v=P2zwrTM8ueA&feature=youtu.be&utm_medium=email&utm_campaign=2017-02-09_carnd_february_digest&utm_source=blueshift&utm_content=2017-02-09_carnd_monthlydigest&bsft_eid=692c214a-da20-4af0-a55a-5b590711f4ef&bsft_clkid=e73d5a13-ebce-4132-86ed-9c370e7df997&bsft_uid=85707f78-32e9-4dbb-9276-e4750220bcf9&bsft_mid=df9b180e-bf9b-4719-b691-112559ffeef7) and choose to use jupyter notebook as I think it's easy to use and more convinience to check the result.
+I know my solution is not good enough, it still has some false positives.
+I think I can improve it in following ways: 1) larger dataset 2) use CNN instead of SVC.
+3) tract the detected vehicles and only select the ones can be detected in multi frames.